Before contacting us, check that you are eligible to apply to join the Housing Register.

 If you have answered yes to these questions, call us on 01293 438608 to apply.

 Applying to the Housing Register

-If eligible, you will be given a priority housing date (usually the date you applied) and a priority banding:
+- a priority housing date (usually the date you applied), and

 - A+ = emergency priority